* Fed rate decision due at 2:00 p.m. ET

 The Fed meeting could also provide details on the central bank’s plans to trim its $4.5 trillion balance sheet.

-Johnson & Johnson rose 0.6 percent to $132.76 after the company's flu drug succeeded in a mid-stage trial.
-The stock provided the biggest boost to the S&P and the Dow.
+Johnson & Johnson rose 0.8 percent to $133.14 after the company’s flu drug succeeded in a mid-stage trial.

-H&R Block rose 10.6 percent to $29.79 after the tax preparation service provider's fourth-quarter revenue and profit beat analysts' expectations.
+H&R Block was the biggest percentage gainer on the S&P 500, rising 9.3 percent to $29.50 after the tax preparation service provider’s fourth-quarter revenue and profit beat analysts’ expectations.

-Declining issues outnumbered advancers on the NYSE by 1,499 to 1,293.
-On the Nasdaq, 1,578 issues fell and 1,069 advanced.
-(Reporting by Yashaswini Swamynathan in Bengaluru; Editing by Anil D'Silva)
+Declining issues outnumbered advancers on the NYSE by 1,563 to 1,330.
+On the Nasdaq, 1,604 issues fell and 1,169 advanced.
+(Reporting by Yashaswini Swamynathan in Bengaluru, additional reporting by Sinead Carew in New York; Editing by Anil D‘Silva)